 Once you have a name that you like, you can confirm its availability with your state’s business filing agency.
 In exchange for a fee, you can even reserve a business name for a period of 30 to 120 days.

 A registered agent, or resident agent as it’s called in some states, is a person or entity that accepts official mail and legal papers on behalf of your company.
-When filing your articles of organization, you’ll be required to identify your registered agent.
-The reason is to give the public an easy way to contact your business for official matters.
+When filing your articles of organization, you’ll be required to identify your registered agent, in order to give the public an easy way to contact your business for official matters.

 If you have a physical address in the state where your business is operating, you can name yourself or a co-owner of the company as your registered agent.
 If you have a business attorney, you can opt to appoint them as your registered agent.
 Online legal services, such as LegalZoom, also provide registered agent services for an annual fee.